Fentanyl Transdermal System

 How is this drug taken or given?

 Fentanyl transdermal system is a patch that contains medicine in gel form inside it.
-When you first start the patch, it takes about 17 to 20 hours to feel its effects.
-Plan to take another pain medicine until the fentanyl starts working.
+When you first start the patch, or when the dose is changed, it can take 12 to 24 hours for the drug to provide pain relief.
+It may take 3 to 6 days for the drug to reach a stable level in the body so that you and your doctor are able to gauge its effects.
+You may need to take another pain medicine at first, until the fentanyl reaches a level that works for your pain.

 First, decide on a good place on your body to put the patch.
 The area should be clean, flat, and without any injuries, sores, or bumps.
 Avoid skin that is irritated, cut, or has been radiated.
 You may clip any hair at the site with scissors, but do not shave it.
 Avoid sites where the skin bends or wrinkles a lot.
-On the chest below the collar bones, on your back, or on the upper arms are the best sites to apply the patch.
-If skin needs to be cleaned, use clear water only.
-Do not use soap or alcohol on the skin before putting on the patch.
-Avoid using oils or lotions on any areas where the patch will be used.
+On the chest below the collar bones, on your back, on the side of your waist (flank), or on the upper arms are the best sites to apply the patch.
+If skin needs to be cleaned, use clear water only and allow the skin to dry completely before putting on the patch.
+Do not use soap, oil, lotion, or alcohol on the skin before putting on the patch.

 Open the package just before you plan to use it.
 Do not use the patch if the seal was broken on the package, or if the patch is torn or damaged in any way.
 Never cut or tear the fentanyl patch.
 Handle the patch by its edges and carefully remove the protective liner.

 Always take off the old patch before putting on a new one.
 To remove it, gently pull it off the skin.
 Fold the sticky side of the patch in half back on itself.
-Flush it down the toilet to get rid of any drug left in it.
-Do not throw into the trash where a child, pet, or another person might accidentally find or come in contact with it.
+Flush the used patch down the toilet to get rid of any drug left in it.
+Do not throw it into the trash where a child, pet, or another person might find it or accidentally come in contact with it.

 Select a different site for a new fentanyl patch and apply it as noted above.
 Wash your hands after touching new or used patches.